Sinopsis

 -

-08/11/2023 Duración: 41minWe are raiding the Guardian Long Read archives to bring you some classic pieces from years past, with new introductions from the authors.
-This week, from 2020: A funeral, a family, and a journey into a disappearing religion.
+15/01/2025 Duración: 40minWe are raiding the Guardian Long Read archives to bring you some classic pieces from years past, with new introductions from the authors.
+This week, from 2022: Despite the rise of headline-grabbing megafires, fewer fires are burning worldwide now than at any time since antiquity.
+But this isn’t good news – in banishing fire from sight, we have made its dangers stranger and less predictable.
+By Daniel Immerwahr.
 Help support our independent journalism at theguardian.com/longreadpod

 -